slyfox1186/script-repo/AI/Qwen2.5-Coder-32B-Instruct/README.md

 - Safari

 ### Security Notes
-- Runs locally - no data sent to external servers
+- Runs locally with no external data transfers
 - Models run entirely on your hardware
 - Conversation history stored locally

 ## Troubleshooting

-Common issues and solutions:
-- CUDA out of memory: Reduce layer offload in `persistent_memory.py`
+- **CUDA out of memory**: Reduce layer offload in `persistent_memory.py`
-- Slow responses: Check GPU utilization and VRAM usage
+- **Slow responses**: Check GPU utilization and VRAM usage
-- Model loading errors: Verify model paths in `app.py`
+- **Model loading errors**: Verify model paths in `app.py`

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) first.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.